sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="1-2"></code>

-> - Multiline Javascript comments :
+> - Comment Block or Multiline comments :

 Similarly, We can have multiline comments in JavaScript also in which javascript ignore anything between /*  */